Let me guess — someone asked you to write a check and you said “okay”, but then you asked yourself, how do I fill out a check?

 And if you think checks are obsolete, think again.
 A report done by the Federal Reserve reveals that there were 14.5 billion check payments in 2018!

 With that said, let’s learn how to fill out a check.

-How to Fill Out a Check (6 Steps)
+How to Fill Out a Check in 6 Steps

 Step 1: Note The Check Number

 If you need to stop payment or want to track the check you will need to know the check number.
-Plus, if you reorder checks it’s important to make sure you don’t duplicate them.
+Plus, when you reorder checks, you’ll want to know which number to start off with so you don’t duplicate previous checks you’ve written.

 Step 2: Date The Check (Correctly)